Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 # May the AI Scientist Locally be with You!

 > [!WARNING]
-> As for Literature Search APIs, although I set `OpenAlex API` as the default `--engine` argument, there seems to be an error with it.
+> As for Literature Search APIs, although I set `OpenAlex API` as the default `--engine` argument, there seems to be an error with it (CORE API as well).
 I've already sent an [issue](https://github.com/SakanaAI/AI-Scientist/issues/179) to the authors.
 But, it may take a while for them or me to fix the bug.
 So, if you have your API key for Semantic Scholar API, make sure to use that instead.